rajdeep44/git-practice/README.md

 - git merge   merge changes from one repository into another

 - merging means to bring changes from one repository into another

+- fast forward merge happens when the target was branched from the current one and there are no new changesto the current branch since then